redhat-cop/sqlserver-coi/scripts/mssql-ag-setup/README.md

 params.sh        - contains the parameters all of the scripts use to configure
                    SQL Server.

-functions.sh     - common functions used by the different scripts

 all-setup.sh     - calls all the other scripts in this directory.
 Comment out
                    any you don't need.